ohrite/vacation/README.md

 Vacation gets invoked via a command line executable script, also called `vacation`!

-  Vacation is a way of deploying Jekyll sites to S3.

-  Basic Command Line Usage:
     vacation <bucket name>
     vacation <bucket name> <path to source>